Tuuli Narkle

-Tuuli Narkle is an Australian actress.
-For her performance in Mystery Road: Origin she won the 2022 AACTA Award for Best Lead Actress in a Television Drama.
-She plays AFP liaison officer Constable Evie Cooper in the Network 10/Paramount+ series NCIS: Sydney.
+Tuuli Narkle is an Australian TV and stage actress.
+She is best known for her turns as Mary Swan on Mystery Road: Origin and Constable Evie Cooper on NCIS: Sydney.
+For her role on Mystery Road: Origin in she won the 2022 AACTA Award for Best Lead Actress in a Television Drama.

 Early life and education

 Tuuli Narkle was born in Western Australia.
 She is of Aboriginal Australian and Finnish descent.
 She is a Noongar woman of the Yued and Wiilman cultural blocs, with familial ties to the York and Goldfields regions.
 She learnt cultural dance at a young age.
 While at high school, she was obsessed with the relationship between NCIS characters Gibbs and DiNozzo.

-She was accepted into the John Curtin College of the Arts to study acting, and at the same time continued to train as a dancer at the Charlesworth Ballet Institute.
+Narkle was accepted into the John Curtin College of the Arts to study acting, and at the same time continued to train as a dancer at the Charlesworth Ballet Institute.
 After taking a major acting role on stage in Stolen, by Jane Harrison, directed and produced by Leah Purcell, Narkle auditioned for the National Institute of Dramatic Art, from which she graduated with bachelor in fine arts in 2018.